Home

 The term split-up can be very confusing

-because the media often uses the term
+because the news media often uses the term

 loosely, referring to split-ups when they